Skip to content

 How to Change the Text Cursor Blink Rate in Windows 11

-The text cursor, also known as the insertion point, is that vertical blinking line indicating where your next character will appear.
+The text cursor, also called the insertion point, is that blinking vertical line showing you where your next character will go.
 Its blink rate determines how fast or slow this blinking occurs.

 Windows 11 offers this setting to customize your typing experience.
 By default, the cursor blinks approximately once every 500 milliseconds, but you can adjust this to be faster, slower, or even disable it entirely.